DanToml/conferences/talks/2018/kubecon/script.md

 ## Kubernetes is for __scaling__ our product

 ^
 Kubernetes is the platform that we use to build out and to operationalize our product.
-We leverage its features to allow us to run our application layer services, and product infrastructure.
+We leverage its features to allow us to run our application layer services - and to provide abstractions and automation over our other cloud resources.

 ---